faranordk/simpower/README.md

 $$Y_{it} = \beta\,P_{it} + \gamma' Z_{it} + \alpha_i + \delta_t + \varepsilon_{it}$$

-The **per-horizon** graph comes from the dynamic regression on the event-time dummies $D_{it}^{k}$ (relative time $k = t - \text{adoption}$; horizon $-1$ omitted as the baseline, leads kept as placebos):
+The **treatment-by-post-period** graph comes from the dynamic regression on the event-time dummies $D_{it}^{k}$ (relative time $k = t - \text{adoption}$; horizon $-1$ omitted as the baseline, leads kept as placebos):

 $$Y_{it} = \sum_{k} \theta_k\,D_{it}^{k} + \gamma' Z_{it} + \alpha_i + \delta_t + \varepsilon_{it}$$

-each $\theta_k$ giving the effect detectable at that horizon; the per-horizon graph reports these in units of the peak effect ($\theta_k$'s MDE divided by the shape weight $w_k$), so it reflects the assumed `shape`.
+each $\theta_k$ giving the effect detectable at that time period; the treatment-by-post-period graph reports these in units of the peak effect ($\theta_k$'s MDE divided by the shape weight $w_k$), so it reflects the assumed `shape`.
 Both use unit-clustered SEs.